Published at www.fapesp.br/biota/dimensions-NSF2016

 Proposals should focus on fundamental aspects of biodiversity research; those whose primary focus is applied in nature (e.g., food and drug development; biomedical prospecting, restoration or biodiversity management) are not eligible for funding.
 Projects that integrate multiple dimensions of biodiversity but largely repeat or replicate existing work will also not be funded.
 Additional examples of proposals that will not be considered by this program include:

 1) projects that only address the characterization of genetic diversity within a single population or species;

 2) projects that focus on species surveys, discovery, inventories, or descriptions (including projects that solely focus on large-scale sequence acquisition, for example microbiome surveys, without integrating the three dimensions of biodiversity);

 3) projects that only address taxonomic boundaries (e.g., species delimitation) using genetic markers; and

 4) phylogenetic and/or phylogeographic studies that do not also address the genetic and functional aspects of the focal group(s).

-Research on biodiversity science that is focused exclusively on systematics, evolution, ecology, or ecosystem science is supported by NSF and FAPESP, however proposals addressing those individual areas may not be directly applicable to the Dimensions of Biodiversity Program.
-Proposals that do not integrate the three dimensions as described herein will not be considered by the Dimensions of Biodiversity program and should be submitted to to BIOTA-FAPESP relevant NSF programs instead.
+NSF and FAPESP support research on biodiversity science that is focused exclusively on systematics, evolution, ecology, or ecosystem science.
+However, proposals addressing those individual areas may not be directly applicable to the Dimensions of Biodiversity Program.
+Proposals that do not integrate the three dimensions as described herein will not be considered by the Dimensions of Biodiversity program and should be submitted to BIOTA-FAPESP or relevant NSF programs instead.

 The proposals must be submitted: